Headshots

 The South Shore is not Boston, and the real estate market reflects that.
 The towns from Quincy and Weymouth through Hingham, Cohasset, Norwell, Scituate, Duxbury, and Plymouth each have their own character — and the agents who perform well in each community understand that they are selling a lifestyle as much as a property.

 Your headshot should be consistent with the market you work in.
 A Gibson Sotheby's agent in Hingham is representing a luxury coastal lifestyle.
 A Jack Conway agent in Weymouth is serving a first-time homebuyer market.
-The right headshot is one that matches the client you're trying to attract and the trust that transaction requires.
+A Plymouth or Kingston agent draws a mix of retirees, vacation buyers, and year-round families — a warmer, more relaxed style usually outperforms stiff corporate imagery there.
+The right headshot matches the clients you're trying to attract and the trust that transaction requires.

 Studio vs. On-Location: What Top South Shore Agents Do